-Use the srr-queue bandwidth limit interface configuration command to limit the maximum output on a port.
+Use the srr-queue bandwidth limit interface configuration command on the switch stack or on a standalone switch to limit the maximum output on a port.
 Use the no form of this command to return to the default setting.

 srr-queue bandwidth limit weight1